 - Purchase the complete Expat Arrivals Budapest Guide (PDF)

 Budapest has an extensive transport system consisting of buses, trolley-buses, trams, a metro system and taxis.
-It is easy for expats to get around in Budapest, which is split by the Danube River into two areas, Buda and Pest.
+It is therefore quite easy for expats to get around in Budapest, which is split by the Danube River into two areas, Buda and Pest.
 There are numerous landmarks in the city, which expats can use to orient themselves, including the Royal Castle and the various bridges crossing the Danube.

 Public transport in Budapest